-Try TUMS, but know better—put your shoes on.
-Remember it’s called the ED now, not ER.
+Your wife runs out to the 24 hour pharmacy for TUMS, but you both know better (you put your shoes on).
+Remember, it’s called the ED now, not ER.
 Rebranded.
-A solid distraction, to focus on erectile dysfunction instead of pain, but still, you don’t want to go barefoot.
-It’s after midnight.
+A solid distraction, to focus you on erectile dysfunction instead of pain, but still, you don’t want to go barefoot.

 Wait five minutes, ten.
 Guy walks out: “You need to be seen?”

-Four hours later, five.
-What it means to be seen.
-Imaging confirms appendicitis, yes, but your left kidney’s been holding out.
-Call it a lesion.
-That sounds like a cut maybe, right?
+What it means to be seen: imaging confirms appendicitis, but also, your left kidney’s been holding out.
+They call it a lesion.
+That sounds like a cut maybe?
 Your kidneys are 40, just like you.
-Everyone’s got things, you look close enough.
-See a urologist when you get home, no biggie.
-And finally, opioids!
+You figure they look close enough, everyone’s got something.
+No rush, they say, see a urologist when you get home, no biggie.

 Post-op.
 In the room: the newly de-appendixed, his wife, his father.

 (Today: fifteen years to the day that your mom died at 51.
-A snowstorm threatens, just as then.
-Her death unexpected, just as now.
-If this feels over the top to you, it’s because it is.
-Check your dad’s face when the urologist storms in.
-For Christ’s sake.)
+A snowstorm threatens now, just as then.
+Her death unexpected and in the hospital.
+If this feels over the top to you, keep an eye on your dad’s face when the Urologist crashes this celebration of life.)

 “Oh, you need a urologist.”

 Cost of 3-minute Nephrologist: $185.
-You’ll receive several postcards to help you treasure those minutes.
+You know because you’ll receive several letters to help you treasure those minutes.
 In fact, you’ll be terrific pen pals for the next year and a half.
 They’ll even send you a Happy Appendiversary bill on the exact right date!
-Guess who plays the inmate with the credit card?

 “You’ll see some specialists today.
 It’s nothing, literally.
 Like that nephrologist.
-Whatever they say, add 5 cc’s of salt and call me in the morning.
-Specialists, am I right?
+Whatever they say, add 5 cc’s of salt and call me in the morning, am I right?

 The Urologist (3 minutes later, curtain whipped aside): “About that cancer on your kidney.
 I’m a surprisingly effective fire hydrant, only douchier.
 No need to thank me.
-My arrogance is blinding, I know (of course), but wait, I have the best science inside my brain, which is huge, like my dick, which probably feels like it’s crammed inside your brain right now.
+I have the best science inside my brain, which is huge, like my dick, which probably feels like it’s crammed inside your ear right now.
 Oop!
 Here comes the science.